 1. Your Bathroom Remodel Wish List

 Review what you have in your bathroom now, what you like, and what you would like to change.
 Put down on a paper the things that you have always wanted…your dream list.
 Prioritize your list with your most important wants at the top.
 Make sure you clip your magazines and go through websites that inspire you for design ideas.

 It’s important to have a budget before you begin your bathroom remodel project.
 It doesn’t matter if you are gutting your bathroom or just making a few cosmetic changes, it’s best to know how much you have to spend before you get going on the project.
 Also, you want to have a little extra money set aside for any unexpected issues that come up such as water or mold problems.

 Need a contractor, then pick the best one you can find.
 Don’t hire the first person that you meet.
 You need to make sure that the contractor is qualified to do the remodeling job that you need to be done.
 It’s also important that you check to make sure that they are licensed and insured.
 Take the time to find out more about a contractor and check out his record and experience before deciding to make the hire.
-The best way to find a good contractor — seek referrals from friends, family, neighbors, co-workers, and others who have had remodeling work done.
+The best way to find good bathroom remodelers — seek referrals from friends, family, neighbors, co-workers, and others who have had remodeling work done.

 4. The Details